In My Heart

 Do not seek out such places for observation or photography.

 3. Do not place cadavers, slaughetering wastes or other foods for the purpose of tempting bears to close encounters.

 This will contribute to taming bears.
 Some bears have specialized in digging food from garbage dumps.
-Keep camps free from garbage and
+Keep camps free from garbage and food disposals.

 4. Make enough noise to ensure that bears hear you.